Dokie74/edge-app/Documents/edgeapp/backups/FRONTEND_ARCHITECTURE_REFERENCE.md

-# Frontend Architecture Reference - EDGE App
+# Frontend Architecture Reference - EDGE App (Security Hardened)
 *Reusable patterns and architectural decisions from the EDGE Performance Review System*

 ## Overview
 This document captures the key frontend architecture patterns, state management approaches, and component design decisions from the EDGE app that can be replicated in future React projects.

+**🚀 PRODUCTION-READY VERSION (August 8, 2025)**
+*This reference includes all security enhancements, Round 2 production services (authRole.ts, CI automation), and enterprise-grade patterns.
+Complete with deployment readiness and automated quality gates.*

 ## Core Architecture Patterns